NeshKR/ict2201-2019t1-team23/README1.md

 9. Once amendments are done, click on the Edit Mode Off then Save button.

 # Youtube Video URL
-Click on this link, <> to watch the showcase of the team's Walk A S-Mile prorotype application.
+Click on this link, <> to watch the showcase of the team's Walk A S-Mile prototype application.